OSADP/OpenAWAM/field_node/instructions.md

 Set Hostname
 ------------

-Set hostname to something meaningful, such as intersection name.
+A hostname is nothing more than a user-defined name for a computer on a network.

+Setting the hostname is important for proper operation of OpenAWAM, because the hostname is tied to the location.
+Specifically, the hostname is included in the syslog message forwarded to the central server, and the central server matches the hostname to the location field of the nodes table when storing the observation to the database.

+It's suggested that hostname generation be standardized.
+The author uses four characters for the north/south street, a dash, then four characters for the east/west street.
+So, for example:

+    elsw-ales
+    fred-cact

+Hostnames must only contain lowercase letters, dashes, and/or numbers.
+Spaces and periods are specifically excluded.

 The following files need to be changed, if they exist:
   /etc/hostname
   /etc/hosts
   /etc/ssh/ssh/ssh_host_ecdsa_key.pub